Group Details Private

 • Misc expenses

-There is no budget left for facility repairs and improvements.
-CUSD depends on bonds for facility repairs and improvements as is "tradition".
+Only part of "Services and Operating Expenditures" can be used for facility repairs and improvements.
+But that's not enough.
+CUSD depends on bonds for facility repairs and improvements as a "tradition".

 What are current bonds?